stefancaspersz/oss-security-tools/README.md

 ### Things to know before starting

+1. I've tried really hard to give you a good foundation of software supply chain offensive operations in one day.
+Of course, its actually impossible to do that and to make the course fun and palatable, so I've tried really hard to find a balance.
+If you want more in depth training, I offer longer private engagements.
-1. This class has an offensive security focus but also has a lot to offer to software engineers and defenders as well.
+2. This class has an offensive security focus but also has a lot to offer to software engineers and defenders as well.
 Please don't feel like you need to have an offensive security background to get something from this class.
 I will talk to the different roles and personas in the class.
-2. Please bring a laptop that you can do "hackery" stuff on.
+3. Please bring a laptop that you can do "hackery" stuff on.
 Usually there are a couple people in each class that bring work laptops that won't let them do the stuff they need to do like install npm packages, or use Google drive, or whatever.
 So I suggest you bring a personal laptop that you have administrative permissions on.
 It's not fair to the rest of the attendees if I have to troubleshoot one person's computer all day.
-3. If you don't have a GitHub account, please [sign up](https://github.com/join) for one before the training.
+4. If you don't have a GitHub account, please [sign up](https://github.com/join) for one before the training.
 If you aren't familiar with GitHub you can check out this [intro to GitHub](https://docs.github.com/en/get-started/start-your-journey/hello-world).
 If you want to send me your GitHub username before the training starts I can add you to the repo ahead of time.
-4. Please have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [node and npm](https://nodejs.org/en/download/package-manager) installed before the class.
+5. Please have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [node and npm](https://nodejs.org/en/download/package-manager) installed before the class.
 If you have issues I can help you before class starts to get these tools installed and working.
-5. It's not strictly necessary, but having other tools like [Python 3](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installation/), Project Discovery's [Nuclei](https://github.com/projectdiscovery/nuclei), [Chaos](https://docs.projectdiscovery.io/tools/chaos/install), [httpx](https://github.com/projectdiscovery/httpx), [dnsx](https://github.com/projectdiscovery/dnsx) and [subfinder](https://github.com/projectdiscovery/subfinder); as well as other tools like [Trufflehog](https://github.com/trufflesecurity/trufflehog), [Gitleaks](https://github.com/gitleaks/gitleaks), [Semgrep](https://github.com/semgrep/semgrep), and [Trivy](https://github.com/aquasecurity/trivy) installed helps too.
+6. It's not strictly necessary, but having other tools like [Python 3](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installation/), Project Discovery's [Nuclei](https://github.com/projectdiscovery/nuclei), [Chaos](https://docs.projectdiscovery.io/tools/chaos/install), [httpx](https://github.com/projectdiscovery/httpx), [dnsx](https://github.com/projectdiscovery/dnsx) and [subfinder](https://github.com/projectdiscovery/subfinder); as well as other tools like [Trufflehog](https://github.com/trufflesecurity/trufflehog), [Gitleaks](https://github.com/gitleaks/gitleaks), [Semgrep](https://github.com/semgrep/semgrep), and [Trivy](https://github.com/aquasecurity/trivy) installed helps too.
 Feel free to have a play around with them as well.
-6. I use a Mac and/or Linux but if you've got a Microsoft operating system, I highly suggest you install "Windows Subsystem for Linux" or WSL.
+7. I use a Mac and/or Linux but if you've got a Microsoft operating system, I highly suggest you install "Windows Subsystem for Linux" or WSL.
 You can read about WSL [here](https://learn.microsoft.com/en-us/windows/wsl/install) .
 Alternatively, you can install a VM or work out of another online or cloud server.
-7. At the end of the session you will get a physical certificate saying you completed the training.
+8. At the end of the session you will get a physical certificate saying you completed the training.
 If you want a different name on the certificate please respond to this privately and let me know.

 ### The Detailed Outline for the Training